The Hardest Part

 "Okay pipsqueak, daddy should be here in two minutes.
 You just sit tight in your highchair, maybe daddy will help give you your dinner."
 I laughed as Henry let out a little grunt and banged his baby spoon on the tray of his highchair.

-"Yeah, you're right, dessert first, just in case daddy's not too good at this."
+"Yeah, you're right, dessert first, just in case Daddy's not to good at this."
 I scooped up some bananas from the baby food jar and offered it to Henry, he opened his mouth happily to accept the food.

 I couldn't help it, and I knew you could hear it in my voice.
 Matthew was going to knock on our door any second now, and believe it or not, my mind was racing on how this might turn out.